-If you've adopted a Composer-based Drupal 8 workflow (hopefully using the Drupal Composer/Drupal Project template) where you're keeping dependencies in your project's repository, then you've no-doubt experienced the annoyance of a rouge .git directory ending up in one of your project's dependencies.
+If you've adopted a Composer-based Drupal 8 workflow (hopefully using the Drupal Composer/Drupal Project template) where you're keeping dependencies in your project's repository, then you've no-doubt experienced the annoyance of a rogue .git directory ending up in one of your project's dependencies.
 This will always happen when you're using the -dev version of a Drupal module.

 For example, as of the authoring of this Quicktip, the Field Redirection module does not yet have a stable release for Drupal 8.
 When added to a project using Composer, the results look like this: